gsioteam/xml_layout/README.md

 - `imports_name`
     - default: `imports`
     - type: `List<String>`
-    - description: Extension import uris, all of it will be write to the generated code.
+    - description: Extension import uris which will be write to the generated code.

 #### Example